Desamuduru: Soundtrack

 The film has six songs composed by Chakri.
 Music of the film was launched on 25 December 2006.
 The song "Ninne Ninne" was the most popular song in the soundtrack among music lovers.

 Release

 The film was released on 500 screens, including 424 in Andhra Pradesh, 32 in Karnataka, 8 in Orissa, 2 in Chennai, 3 in Mumbai and 31 overseas.

 Box office

 Desamuduru ran for more than 175 days.
 The film grossed ₹12.58 crore and a share of ₹9.5 crore. worldwide in the first week of its release.
 The film grossed ₹20 crore in four weeks.
 It ran for more than 365 days.
-The film grossed 20 crore in four weeks.

-The film is one of the most successful films in Allu Arjun's career at the time of its release and one of the highest-grossing movies of 2007.
-This movie's dubbed version was released in Kerala titled as `Hero´.
-This movie was a blockbuster in Kerala too.
+The film was the highest grossing film in Allu Arjun's career at the time of its release and the third highest-grossing Telugu movie of 2007.